Urology Fellowship: First Year

 Depending on interests and prior experience, fellows may choose to collaborate with other laboratories at Northwestern University or at the Stanley Manne Research Institute.
 It is possible for the applicant to bring ongoing basic science research, although this will require approval by the research faculty.

 Clinical Research Experience

 The clinical research experience is under the guidance of Emilie Johnson, MD, MPH, David Chu, MD, MSCE, and Ilina Rosoklija, MPH.
-The research experience addresses tenets of clinical research, including study design, biostatistics and ethics.
-There are currently over 70 active clinical research protocols within the division.
+The research experience addresses all tenets of clinical research, including study design, biostatistics and ethics.
+There are currently over 70 active clinical research projects within the division.
 All research projects are approved by the Division of Urology at the monthly research meetings.

 Health Services and Outcomes Research

 Coursework in health services and outcomes research methodology, grant writing and dissemination of health research with the goal of improving patient outcomes.
 Master's degree and graduate certificates available.

 Healthcare Quality and Patient Safety

 Coursework designed to develop leaders who are dedicated to reshaping healthcare through improved quality and safety.
 Master’s degree and graduate certificates available.